ripventura/VCSwiftToolkit/README.md

 # Installing
 - Clone this on you Mac

-# Testing
-- Open the VCSwiftToolkit.xcworkspace
-- Run the project
-- Have fun :)

 # Using it on your project
 - Open the VCSwiftToolkit.xcworkspace
 - Copy the group "Sources" to your project on Xcode